uutzinger/blackflysync/README.md

 *Shannon McCoy, 2020, 2021*

 ## Program Versions
-- Flexible: Allows to turn on/off individual channels.
-During autoadvance the program will skip channels that are turned off.
+- Flexible: Allows to enable/disable individual channels.
+During autoadvance, the program will skip channels that are disabled.
 - Minimal: All channels are used during autoadvance.
-- 2CH: Same as minimal but only with two channels
+- 2CH: Same as minimal but only with two channels.

 ## Example Work Flow